solana-foundation/developer-content/content/guides/buildadapp/rust-basics.md

   - /developers/tutorials/anchor-browser-development
 ---

-Embark on a journey to Solana development with a twist—no local environment setup needed.
 This guide leverages [Solana Playground](https://beta.solpg.io), a powerful browser-based IDE, to teach you how to build, test, and deploy a Solana smart contract.
 From creating heroic through CRUD operations, learn everything in the comfort of your browser.
 No downloads required.

 ## What you will learn